cscart/docs/en/developer_guide/core/settings/index.rst

     *   -   ``MVE:STOREFRONT``
         -   The setting will appear in Multi-Vendor both in the *All storefronts* mode and when a specific storefront is selected.
 It will be editable only when a specific storefront is selected.
     *   -   ``MVE:VENDOR``
-        -   The setting won't appear in Multi-Vendor, but will be accessible programmatically — you can use it for **vendor**-specific settings.
+        -   The setting won't appear in Multi-Vendor, but will be accessible programmatically — you'll be able to use it for vendor-specific settings.
     *   -   ``ULT:NONE``
         -   The setting won't appear in CS-Cart.
 To make the setting appear in Multi-Vendor, you'll need to add another value after comma, for example, ``MVE:ROOT``.
     *   -   ``ULT:ROOT``